grensen/chatgpt_and_modern_csharp/README.md

 }
 ~~~

-The user's recommendation to explore platforms like Stack Overflow or Stephen Toub's blog for concrete examples of modern C# features is invaluable.
+> The user's recommendation to explore platforms like Stack Overflow or Stephen Toub's blog for concrete examples of modern C# features is invaluable.
 Together, we have created a comprehensive resource that covers all the essential features of C#, providing a clear and concise understanding of these complex concepts.
 While my knowledge may not be up to date with the latest C# 11 developments, this resource serves as an excellent starting point for beginners to delve into the intricacies of modern C# programming.
 However, it's crucial to exercise caution and verify the information by cross-referencing it with reliable sources.
 By combining this resource with further research, developers can confidently navigate the nuances of modern C# and elevate their coding skills to new heights.

+---

+Now me, the user.
+The result of getting ChatGPT to deal with current issues in a meaningful way is often not effective.
+Nevertheless, I've tried to squeeze the new features for each version into a compact list as best I can.
+The feature lists can help to make the extensive C# language, which is now in its 12th version, easier to understand.
+Nevertheless, it is still necessary to gather more information and look for further examples of interesting features and how we can use them.
+The lists were all created with ChatGPT, but it only knows the versions up to C# 9, so I had to feed ChatGPT with a lot of information about the new features first, so that the features of C# 10, 11 and the current version 12 could be created.

+The best way to learn modern C# is to check out Stephen Toub's .NET guides: [Performance Improvements in .NET 8](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-8/), [Performance Improvements in .NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/), [Performance Improvements in .NET 6](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/), [Performance Improvements in .NET 5](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-5/)

 ## C# 10
 ~~~cs